saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 :::tip
 To split tests in the most efficient way possible, use:
-- `spec` when the number of specs is less than your configured concurrency
+- `spec` when the number of specs is less than the configured concurrency.
 - `concurrency` when the number of specs is larger than the configured concurrency.
 :::